snics/dotfiles/README.md

 - [Mackup](https://github.com/lra/mackup)
 - [Vim](https://www.vim.org/) and [NeoVim](https://neovim.io/)
 - [Oh-My-ZSH](https://github.com/ohmyzsh/ohmyzsh) or rather ZSH
+- Deployment folder structure
 - Mac Apps
   - [iTerm](https://www.iterm2.com/)
   - [Alfred 4](https://www.alfredapp.com/)

 ## Initial Setup and Installation

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what theory do.
 Use at your own risk!

 You can install the repository by executing the command in terminal:

 ```bash
 sh -c "`curl -fsSL https://raw.githubusercontent.com/snics/dotfiles/master/pre-install.sh`"
 ```